Data Management

 The Problem: AI cannot read folders.
 It cannot understand scattered files.
 Raw data alone is invisible to AI systems.

-02 — Knowledge (The Trunk)
+02 — Information (The Branches): SQL, Report

 Organized and contextualized data: labeled datasets, ontologies, feature stores, and integrated repositories that enable reliable model training.